-I tell him, "Sorry, wrong house.
+I say, "Sorry, wrong house.
 I have a Whirlpool.
-I thought Maytags didn't need repairs."
+I thought Maytags didn't need repairs.
+You know, the commercial?"

-It happened so quickly, a foot in the door, his gloved hand over my mouth.
+It happens so quickly, a foot in the door, gloved hand over my mouth.
 No time to scream.
-Then an oily rag stuffed in my mouth, and hands tied behind my back.
+An oily rag stuffed in my mouth, hands tied roughly.

-Surely he is looking for money or something to sell for drugs.
+He must want money or stuff to sell for drugs.

-I see the knife stained with someone's blood, know my tomorrows are yesterdays.
+I see a knife crimson red dripping, know my tomorrows are yesterdays.

 I am watching a movie scene.
-A very familiar woman, with terrified eyes that scream, is being stabbed in the chest over and over.
+A woman, terrified eyes that scream, is being stabbed in the chest over and over.

 By Kathie Stehr